JetBrains/jpa-buddy-documentation/installation-guide/installation-guide.md

 ## License Activation

-The purchase process is entirely managed by **<a href="https://plugins.jetbrains.com/plugin/15075-jpa-buddy/pricing">JetBrains Marketplace</a>**, including payment processing, invoicing, and licensing.
-To get a license, please visit <a href="https://plugins.jetbrains.com/plugin/15075-jpa-buddy/pricing">this page</a>.
+The purchase process is entirely managed by **<a href="https://plugins.jetbrains.com/plugin/15075-jpa-buddy/pricing" target="_blank">JetBrains Marketplace</a>**, including payment processing, invoicing, and licensing.
+To get a license, please visit <a href="https://plugins.jetbrains.com/plugin/15075-jpa-buddy/pricing" target="_blank">this page</a>.

 [![visit-jetbrains-marketplace](img/visit-jetbrains-marketplace.png)](https://plugins.jetbrains.com/plugin/15075-jpa-buddy/pricing)

 ### Trial Subscription

-For new users who haven't tried JPA Buddy yet there is a <a href="https://plugins.jetbrains.com/plugin/15075-jpa-buddy/pricing">30-day trial period</a>.
+For new users who haven't tried JPA Buddy yet there is a <a href="https://plugins.jetbrains.com/plugin/15075-jpa-buddy/pricing" target="_blank">30-day trial period</a>.
 You can see how to obtain it in the following video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XZnA_0vS-zk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>